GwynDavies/sn1ff/INSTALL.md

 <br>

-### 3.4.5 Check SSH server is listening
+#### 3.4.5 Check SSH server is listening

-To check if the SSH server is listening on port 22, you can use the following commands:
+To check if the SSH server is listening, you can use the following commands:

 * **sudo ss -tulpn | grep ssh**